 There’s always room for dessert.
 Head into the martabak stall to order this sweet, chocolate, and nuts-filled Indonesian pancake.
 A Toast “roti bakar” made all the way from its origin city Bandung to Bali.
 This is another dessert to try.
 Experiment with various kinds of fillings, from blueberry jam to chocolate and cheese.

 Porridge may serve as an appetizer but here in Indonesia, it’s a dessert.
 Try green beans porridge at the stall beside “Ikan Bakar Jimbaran” restaurant.
 This healthy dessert consists of green beans boiled with coconut milk.
-The taste is sweet, nutty, and there’s a hint of salt.
+The taste is sweet and nutty, and there’s a hint of salt.
 On hot days, ask to be served with ice cubes.

 Nakula Night Market Opening Hours